kylenyh/University-College-London-Crime-and-Security-Science/README.md

 # University-College-London-Crime-and-Security-Science

-In each year of your degree you will take a number of individual modules, normally valued at 15 or 30 credits, adding up to a total of 120 credits for the year.
-Modules are assessed in the academic year in which they are taken.
-The balance of compulsory and optional modules varies from programme to programme and year to year.
-A 30-credit module is considered equivalent to 15 credits in the European Credit Transfer System (ECTS).

-Upon successful completion of 360 credits, you will be awarded a BSc (Hons) in Crime and Security Science.
+The BSc in Crime and Security Science aims to create a generation of leaders in the crime, intelligence and security sectors.
+Using science from different disciplines (psychology, political science, statistics, computer science and geography) you will learn to tackle real-world crime problems and develop creative and ethical ways to increase security in a changing world.

-University College London, BSc Crime and Security Science (Department of Security and Crime Science, Faculty of Engineering Sciences)
+BSc Crime and Security Science (Department of Security and Crime Science, Faculty of Engineering Sciences)

 Societies (UCL Artificial Intelligence Society, UCL Blockchain Labs Society, UCL Physics Society, UCL Malaysian Society)